 Sometimes, you just have to be aggressive at it.

-How To Sell Your Broiler Chickens on Afrimash
+6. Market Your Broiler Chickens on Afrimash

 Already, the border closure is giving poultry farmers some level of hope concerning December sales.
 So, let’s stay positive and hope that consumers make a switch from frozen chicken to live broiler chickens.
-Whichever direction things go, the tips above will help you to sell your broiler chickens and make great sales.
+Whichever direction things go, the tips above will help you to market your broiler chickens and make great sales.